 How to Ask Life Coaching Questions the Right Way

-Finding the right coaching questions in the moment gets easier with time in a particular client relationship.
+Finding the right coaching questions at the right moment gets easier with time in a particular client relationship.
 As you get to know your coachee better, you’ll learn what coaching tools work best for them and how they like to be asked.

-For example, if they’re more visual, you might ask questions like “how would you imagine your life if so and so was true?”
-If they’re more auditive, you may use questions like “what would it sound like if you talked to yourself in that way?”
+For example, if they’re more visual, you might ask questions like “How would you imagine your life if so and so was true?”
+If they’re more auditive, you may ask, “What would it sound like if you talked to yourself in that way?”

 Conversational Structures: The GROW Model

 The most widely known conversational structure is the GROW model.
-Coaching frameworks like this organizes life coaching questions into a particular sequence and gives more structure to your sessions.
+Coaching frameworks like this one organize life coaching questions into a particular sequence and give more structure to your sessions.

 Here’s how it’s built up.